-If you have additional cash and want to boost the savings you need for retirement, you can make a tax-deductible superannuation contribution.
+If you have additional cash and want to boost your retirement savings, you can make a tax-deductible superannuation contribution.
 This is one of the best ways to get a big return on your investment.

-First of all, if your employer makes a super contribution on your behalf, you won’t be able to claim a tax deduction on it.
-Included in this is your employer’s compulsory 10% super guarantee, as well as any contributions that are reportable above this amount—including any arrangements you’ve made regarding salary sacrifice.
+First, if your employer makes a super contribution on your behalf, you won’t be able to claim a tax deduction.
+Included is your employer’s compulsory 10% super guarantee and any contributions that are reportable above this amount—including any arrangements you’ve made regarding salary sacrifice.

-Additionally, if you have rollover payments from another fund, you can’t claim deductions on them.
+Additionally, you can't claim deductions if you have rollover payments from another fund.
 This includes foreign funds.